shrimantipal/DigiCurationScripts/README.md

 ### Cloning the GitHub repository:

+You need to download this repository in your machine to run the code.

 On the main branch of the repository, click on the green 'Code' button, and then 'Download ZIP Folder':

 ![Image 3](images/DownloadRepo.png)